2024 RET Program

-The CDCM Materials Research Science and Engineering Center is hosting a Research Experience for Teachers (RET) program in 2020.
-Each summer, science teachers from local elementary schools will participate in a seven week program where they work alongside faculty and graduate students, participating in high-level research projects within the field of materials science.
-In addition to the research component, RET staff and faculty will guide teachers to develop and teach materials science-based lessons that connect current research to K-5 science and mathematics curricula in the classroom, and promote materials science as an exciting career field that allows K-5 students to apply their math and science education to real-world problems.
+The CDCM Materials Research Science and Engineering Center is hosting a Research Experience for Teachers (RET) program in 2024.
+Each summer, science teachers from local elementary schools will participate in a five-and-a-half-week program where they work alongside faculty and graduate students, participating in high-level research projects within the field of materials science.
+In addition to the research component, RET staff and faculty will guide teachers to develop and teach materials science-based lessons that connect current research to K-5 science and mathematics curricula in the classroom and promote materials science as an exciting career field that allows K-5 students to apply their math and science education to real-world problems.

 The long-term goals of our RET program are to motivate and improve elementary school student-learning in engineering and establish a collaborative partnership between our selected schools and CDCM faculty through inquiry-based experiences in materials science.

-Teachers will receive a $6,500 stipend for their participatio plus an additional $1,500 with the creation, test, and implementation of the lesson in the classroom and up to $1500 in supply allowance to purchase classroom supplies/equipment that supports their engineering-based lesson.
+Teachers will receive a $1,000 stipend per week for their participation plus an additional $1,500 with the creation, test, and implementation of the lesson in the classroom and up to $1,200 in supply allowance to purchase classroom supplies/equipment that supports their engineering-based lesson.

 - To provide teachers with the tools, experiences, and ongoing relationships with career scientists and with fellow teachers that will enable them to share with their students the latest developments in STEM fields and inspire their students with a desire to learn more about science and engineering and their related career paths.